Vivek-04022001/documentation/docs/classic-ui/layers.md

 ## Testing layers

-Plone testing tool kits will not register layers for you.
+Plone testing tool kits won't register layers for you.
 You have to do it yourself somewhere in the boilerplate code, as shown in the following example.

 ```python